-Join a Penn Museum educator every second Sunday of the month from September-May to learn new perspectives about ancient and contemporary cultures through hands-on activities.
-Each Workshop includes a craft, touchable artifacts, and gallery activities.
+Join a Penn Museum educator every second Sunday of the month from October-May to learn new perspectives about ancient and contemporary cultures through hands-on activities.
+Each Workshop includes an art project and gallery activities.
 All activities are free with admission donation.
 Attendees may drop in anytime between 1:00pm - 4:00pm to participate in the Workshop.
 Family Tours are conducted at 1:00pm and 3:00pm.

 Attend a Family Second Sunday Workshop and automatically become a member of Penn Museum’s Art Excavators Club.
 Club members who attend three Family Second Sunday workshops receive a free surprise!
 Penn Museum members at the Household level receive one free pass towards the surprise.

 Craft a sistrum , a sacred percussion instrument of ancient Egypt.
 Discover the sistrum and instruments from around the world on a guided family tour.

 It’s Native American Heritage month.
 Explore the diversity of vessels in Native American Voices on a guided family tour.
 Fashion your own basket to take home.

 Get hands-on with coin replicas from the Mediterranean.
 Work with foam and metallic markers to etch your own coin to take home.
 Visit the Greek Gallery on a family tour.

 Mandarin squares, or rank badges—large and colorful embroidered badges featuring animal insignias—were once sewn onto the coats of officials in Imperial China.
 Design your own square through collage.
 Go on a mini-tour of military history.

 Happy Valentine’s Day!
 Show your love to your mummy, daddy, sibling, or friend.
 Work with mixed media to create a valentine, complete with ancient Egyptian hieroglyphs.

 The Midas Touch